fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `forticonverter_config_upload` - Enable/disable config upload to FortiConverter.
 Valid values: `once`, `disable`.
 * `internet_service_database` - Configure which Internet Service database size to download from FortiGuard and use.
 * `internet_service_download_list` - Configure which on-demand Internet Service IDs are to be downloaded.
 The structure of `internet_service_download_list` block is documented below.
+* `geoip_full_db` - When enabled, the full geographic database will be loaded into the kernel which enables geographic information in traffic logs - required for FortiView countries.
+Disabling this option will conserve memory.
+Valid values: `enable`, `disable`.
 * `early_tcp_npu_session` - Enable/disable early TCP NPU session.
 Valid values: `enable`, `disable`.
 * `npu_neighbor_update` - Enable/disable sending of probing packets to update neighbors for offloaded sessions.
 Valid values: `enable`, `disable`.
 * `delay_tcp_npu_session` - Enable TCP NPU session delay to guarantee packet order of 3-way handshake.
 Valid values: `enable`, `disable`.